-- Lands' End Long Chino Skort in khaki, navy or black. - Skort to be no more than four inches above the knee in front and back. - In the winter months, a layer of leggings (solid color: navy, white, cream, evergreen, or black) may be worn under the skort.
+- Lands' End Long Chino Skort in khaki, navy or black - Lands' End Adaptive Blend Skort in khaki or navy. - Skort to be no more than four inches above the knee in front and back. - In the winter months, a layer of leggings (solid color: navy, white, cream, evergreen, or black) may be worn under the skort.